-Shortly after the 2020 Motion to Amend was filed, UNK determined that the Campus Expansion Master Plan triggered environmental review under HRS Chapter 343, which must be completed before the Commission can take action on the 2020 Motion to Amend.
+Shortly after the 2020 Motion to Amend was filed, UNK determined that the Campus Expansion Master Plan triggered environmental review under Hawai'i Revised Statutes ("HRS") Chapter 343, which must be completed before the Commission can take action on the 2020 Motion to Amend.
 Upon completion of the HRS Chapter 343 environmental review process, UNK expects that the 2020 Motion to Amend will be supplemented or otherwise amended, including to account for refinements that have been made to the Campus Expansion Master Plan and to incorporate information gathered through the environmental review process.